zachcoleman/wordsmith/README.md

 This evaluation produces `words_left` and taking a summary statistic like mean or median this strategy can be judged against other strategies.
 In this case, `["leaks", "dumby", "wrong"]` on average leaves `9.06` possibilities and the median possible words left is `4`.

-## Optimization
+## Optimization of Strategy Evaluation

-This evaluation of a strategy against our database of all words is an expensive operation.
+This evaluation of a strategy against the database of words is an expensive operation.
 In the example above, `%%timeit` shows:

 <!-- ![img](./assets/orig_time.png) -->
 <img src=./assets/orig_time.png width=50% >

-For 215K possible strategies at 10s a strategy results in ~600 hours of compute.
-Using multiple will lead to linear scaling.
-While this is possible for a cluster to compute in a reasonable time, optimizing single threaded performance can make this more feasible.
+For 215K possible strategies at approx. 10s a strategy, the compute time would be ~600 hours.
+Using multiple cores or a cluster will lead to linear scaling for this problem.
+While this is possible for a large cluster to compute in a reasonable time, optimizing single threaded performance and sub-sampling the problem space can produce meaningful results for feasible time and compute.

 Querying consists of determining the possible words left given an `Information` object.
-The information at any point in a Wordle game can be characterized by 4 sets of information: letters in `hidden_word`, letters not in `hidden_word`, letters in known position of `hidden_word`, and letters not in a position of `hidden_word`.
-Testing if a word meets all these criteria determines if it is still eligible.
+The _information_ at any point in a Wordle game can be characterized by 4 sets: letters in `hidden_word`, letters not in `hidden_word`, letters in known position of `hidden_word`, and letters not in a position of `hidden_word`.
+Testing a word against these 4 criteria determines if a word is eligible.
 Profiling how expensive each operation is results in:

 <!-- ![img](./assets/query_profile/has_set.png)
 ![img](./assets/query_profile/not_set.png)